 - The type of work your employees perform and how this might be affected by a dress code

 - The impact a dress code may have on company morale

 You will also need to consider any legal issues that could arise from imposing a dress code on your employees.

 General Dress Code Rules

 In addition to wearing the right clothes, employees should be well-groomed and clean.
-However, manners of grooming dictated by culture or religious belief cannot be restricted.
+However, manners of grooming dictated by culture or religious beliefs cannot be restricted.

 Any clothes that your employees wear should be work appropriate.
-Clothing that is used for exercise or outdoor activities should not be included in your dress code.
+Clothing that is used for exercise or outdoor activities should not be included in an office dress code but may be appropriate for a gym or outdoor retailer.
 Above all else, employee attire should be professional, meaning clothes should not be revealing or inappropriate in some other way.

 Formal Dress Code